PapaSocrates/The-Cavern/README.md

 # Description

-The one and only protagonist of our game will show you:
--How with ​only one second you can find your way.
--How with ​only one screen you can make a level.
-But two game modes?
--Because there's only one programmer for each
+Our adventurer goes on a journey to find who he really is.
+Will he find the truth?
+Will he see the light?

 # How to play

 Execute the .exe

-Your objective is to reach the bonfire
+Your objective is to reach the bonfire.

 # Inputs

 A,D for move.
 W or Space to jump.

 # Collaborators